Frederick “Chip” LeMieux, Head

 The curricula are designed to prepare students for graduate study in a variety of disciplines.

-A student majoring in Agricultural Education—Grades 6-12 is responsible for all requirements pertaining to Teacher Education Preparation.
+A student pursuing a concentration in Agricultural Education—Grades 6-12 is responsible for all requirements pertaining to Teacher Education Preparation.

 McNeese Course Equivalencies for the LCPAC Core